IoT4Env/UrbanMining/README.md

 - Modbus TCP:\
     It is a protocol based on the RS485 serial comunication composed of a single transmit line where N clients can transmit data one at a time.
-    More information on this [wikipedia](https://en.wikipedia.org/wiki/Modbus) page.\
+    More information can be found on this [wikipedia](https://en.wikipedia.org/wiki/Modbus) page.\
     The protocol is used to gather information from Plcs scattered around the factory.

-- Modbus and Plc addressing mapping:\
+- Modbus and Plc address mapping:\
     When working with modbus and Plc, there is a crucial relationship between the two:
     | Plc Data Type     | Modbus Data Type             |
     |-------------------|------------------            |